Kamal Jabbour: Personal life

 He is an avid distance runner who has completed marathons in all 50 States with a personal record of 3:51:49 in the 1997 Marine Corps Marathon.
 He is a member of the 50 States Marathon Club and the Marathon Maniacs.
 From 1997 to 2003, he wrote a weekly article on running for The Post-Standard.
 In 1997, Jabbour and his wife Marla helped to establish The Stabler Running Collection at Syracuse University by donating over 500 books that tell the stories of runners and races.

-Jabbour is an ordained elder in Presbyterian Church (USA) and covers the pulpit in pastors' absences.
+Jabbour is an ordained elder in Presbyterian Church (USA) and a trustee at Fabius Christian Church, and he covers the pulpit in pastors' absences.
 He has preached on light, the prophet Elijah, happiness and joy, gratitude not guilt, good and evil, his testimony, the star of Bethlehem, a republic if you can keep it, and singing a new song.
+Jabbour contributed to a documentary video on the life and legacy of Private Emmett O. Preston, (1896-1918), Headquarters Company 23rd Infantry AEF.

 Academic career

 Jabbour joined the electrical and computer engineering faculty at Syracuse University as an assistant professor in 1982, and earned tenure and promotion in 1989.
 He served as chairman of the department of electrical and computer engineering at Syracuse University from 1990 to 1993.
 In 1999, he created TrackMeets.com to broadcast track meets through the Internet in TV quality video.
 In 2001, Jabbour co-founded Syracuse University's Center for Systems Assurance which received National Security Agency designation as a Center of Excellence in Information Assurance.

 Jabbour studied the adverse effects of group delay distortion on the performance of computer networks during his post-graduate research, and carried this interest into his post-doctoral work.

 Jabbour's early research at Syracuse University was funded by International Business Machines to assess the Fiber Distributed Data Interface (FDDI) for use in the International Space Station and focused on the use of FDDI as a backbone to interconnect heterogeneous networks.
 His research expanded across the network stack to include routing and performance issues, and he leveraged formal methods to verify the correctness of the upper layers of network protocols.

 Jabbour researched using Artificial Intelligence (AI) to study the impact of weather on electric power systems with funding from Niagara Mohawk Power Corporation.
 He developed an Automated Load Forecasting Assistant (ALFA) and a Gas Automated Load Forecaster (GAuLF), explored load flow analysis on parallel computers, and invented a patented approach for alarms processing.